Cultural diplomacy: Panda diplomacy

+Goodwill tours

+A goodwill tour is a tour by someone or something famous to a series of places, with the purpose of expressing benevolent interest or concern for a group of people or a region, improving or maintaining a relationship between parties, and exhibiting the item or person to places visited.

+Goodwill tours are meant to be friendly; however, in some cases, they may be intimidating to the people or the government at the place visited.
+At the same time, a visit by a goodwill tour might be used as a way of "reminding" the place and government visited of a friendship previously established or assumed.

+Notable goodwill tours include the Latin America goodwill tour by President-elect Herbert Hoover in November–December 1928, the goodwill tour to Japan by the San Francisco Seals (baseball) in 1949,Jacqueline Kennedy's 1962 goodwill tour of India and Pakistan, and the worldwide GIANTSTEP-APOLLO 11 Presidential Goodwill Tour by the Apollo 11 astronauts in 1969.

 Complications

 Cultural diplomacy presents a number of unique challenges to any government attempting to carry out cultural diplomacy programs.
 Most ideas that a foreign population observes are not in the government's control.
 The government does not usually produce the books, music, films, TV programs, consumer products, etc. that reaches an audience.
 The most the government can do is try to work to create openings so the message can get through to mass audiences abroad.
 To be cultural relevant in the age of globalization, a government must exercise control over the flows of information and communication technologies, including trade.
 This is also difficult for governments that operate in a free market society where the government does not control the bulk of information flows.
 What the government can do is work to protect cultural exports where they flourish, by utilizing trade agreements or gaining access for foreign telecommunication networks.

 It is also possible that foreign government officials may oppose or resist certain cultural exports while the people cheer them on.
 This can make support for official policies difficult to obtain.
 Cultural activities may be both a blessing and a curse to a nation.
 This may be the case if certain elements of a culture are offensive to the foreign audience.
 Certain cultural activities can also undermine national policy objectives.
 An example of this was the very public American dissent to the Iraq War while official government policy still supported it.
 Simultaneously the prevalence of the protest may have attracted some foreigners to the openness of America.
-The success of cultural diplomacy is also difficult to measure.